DungeonRealms/DestinyDR/README.md

 © DungeonRealms LLC
-DungeonRealms is a trademark of Keeling Systems LLC
+DungeonRealms is a trademark of Dream Team LLC